HoiJean/djangoforbeginners-book/manuscript/ch6.md

 ![Blog edit page](images/06_edited.png)

-And after clicking the "Update" button we are redirected to the detailview of the post where you can see the change.
+And after clicking the "Update" button we are redirected to the detail view of the post where you can see the change.
 This is because of our `get_absolute_url` setting.
 Navigate to the homepage and you can see the change next to all the other entries.

 ![Blog homepage with edited post](images/06_homepage_edited_post.png)

 ## Delete View

 The process for creating a form to delete blog posts is very similar to that for updating a post.
-We'll use a generic class-based view, [DeleteView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/generic-editing/#deleteview), to help and need to create a view, url, and template for the functionality.
+We'll use yet another generic class-based view, [DeleteView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/generic-editing/#deleteview), to help and need to create a view, url, and template for the functionality.

 Let's start by adding a link to delete blog posts on our individual blog page, `post_detail.html`.